cdproyect/Microsoft-Cert-AZ-104-Study-Guide/ManageIdentifiesAndGovernanceInAzure.md

 Using Azure RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.
 Instead of giving everybody unrestricted permissions in your Azure subscription or resources, you can allow only certain actions at a particular scope.

 When planning your access control strategy, it's a best practice to grant users the least privilege to get their work done.

+#### How does Azure RBAC work?

+You control access to resources using Azure RBAC by creating role assignments, which control how permissions are enforced.
+To create a role assignment, you need three elements: a security principal, a role definition, and a scope.
+You can think of these elements as "who", "what", and "where".

+1. Security principal (who)
+1. Role definition (what you can do)
+1. Scope (where)

 ### Create a role definition